chechodan/olapic/README.md

 ## Access Token

-The access token is required to run the application and testing.
+The access token is the key that gives you instagram to connect to the api.
+It is required to run the application and testing.
 Then, when these commands are executed, requested them to enter the access token.
-It is possible to assign a blank value, but we will have to add the parameter with the url.
+It is possible to assign a blank value, but we will have to add the parameter within the url.
 Another alternative may be to use **update_access_token.sh** command.
 To see the value of the access token, you can use **view_access_token.sh** command.